Quebec Autoroute 955

 Autoroute 955 is a short 14.7 km two-lane highway which links Autoroute 20 in Sainte-Eulalie with Saint-Albert.

 This short section of Autoroute was destined to become part of a much longer section of freeway, as Autoroute 55 was supposed to follow this route south towards Warwick and Richmond, as opposed to its current configuration through Drummondville; this was never completed, but the short route still remains.
-The route has a posted speed limit of 100 kph despite at-grade four-way stop intersections such as Route 122.
+The route has a posted speed limit of 100 kph despite at-grade four-way stop intersections.

 Its northern interchange with Autoroute 20 also connects it to parent route Autoroute 55, which was extended south to A-20 in October 2006.

+Prior to 2018, the highway stretched all the way to Rue Principale in Saint-Albert.
+Since then, the Ministère des Transports du Québec has trimmed the highway 1.2 km, to Route 122, to allow agricultural vehicles to use the last kilometre of the highway.

 Hydro-Québec's HVDC Quebec - New England Transmission circuit runs parallel alongside A-955 through most of the road's length.